Abraham Accords: Agreements between Israel and the United Arab Emirates and Bahrain

 When Netanyahu took office in May 2020, he hinted that his cabinet would begin discussing annexation of parts of the West Bank, as envisioned in the Trump peace plan, in July.
-On June 12, 2020, Emirati ambassador to the US Yousef Al Otaiba published an op-ed on the front page of Yedioth Ahronoth warning that annexation of West Bank territory would put a stop normalization of relations with the Emirates and other Arab states.
+On June 12, 2020, Emirati ambassador to the US Yousef Al Otaiba published an op-ed on the front page of Yedioth Ahronoth warning that annexation of West Bank territory would put a stop to normalization of relations with the Emirates and other Arab states.

-At the end of June, Al Otaiba told Trump's son-in-law and senior adviser, Jared Kushner, and his assistant, Avi Berkowitz, that the Emirates "would agree to normalization with Israel in return for an Israeli announcement that West Bank annexation was off the table".
+At the end of June, Al Otaiba told Trump's son-in-law and senior adviser, Jared Kushner, and his assistant, Avi Berkowitz, that the United Arab Emirates would agree to normalization with Israel in return for an Israeli announcement that West Bank annexation was "off the table".
 The White House also had reservations about annexation, which Berkowitz had discussed with Netanyahu over three days of meetings in June 2020.
 Berkowitz then told Netanyahu of Al Otaiba's offer of the UAE alternative to annexation.
 On July 2, 2020, Al Otaiba met with Berkowitz to further discuss the plan.
 Along with a mutual opposition to Iran, the concerns detailed by Al Otaiba's op-ed and planning with Kushner and Berkowitz helped bring vested parties to the negotiating table to identify an alternative solution that ultimately resulted in a normalization agreement reached in August 2020.
 As a result of the deal, annexation was postponed.

 Hours after the August 13 announcement of the agreement between Israel and the Emirates, senior Bahraini officials called Kushner and Berkowitz with the message "We want to be next."
 Over the next 29 days, Kushner and Berkowitz negotiated with and traveled to Bahrain before closing the deal on September 11, 2020, in a call between Trump, Netanyahu, and the king of Bahrain.

-Israeli prime minister Netanyahu, Emirati foreign minister Abdullah bin Zayed Al Nahyan, and Bahraini foreign minister Abdullatif bin Rashid Al Zayani signed the agreements on September 15, 2020, on the Truman Balcony overlooking the South Lawn of the White House.
-The elaborate ceremony was staged to suggest the grandeur of significant treaties of the past.
-According to the Washington Post, Trump's political backers saw the staging as a way to bolster Trump's "standing as a statesman".
+Israeli prime minister Netanyahu, Emirati foreign minister Abdullah bin Zayed Al Nahyan, and Bahraini foreign minister Abdullatif bin Rashid Al Zayani signed the agreements on September 15, 2020, on the Truman Balcony overlooking the South Lawn of the White House in a grand ceremony which the Washington Post portrayed as a way to bolster Trump's "standing as a statesman".